 What many home movers don’t realise is that if your transaction falls-through, which happens for many reasons and with increasing frequency, you will still be charged by your conveyancing solicitor for the legal work undertaken up to the point the transaction fell-through.

-This means, you pay legal fees to your conveyancing solicitor for the transaction that fell-through and then have to pay them again for the legal work on the next transaction, which will hopefully be a successful one that goes through to ‘completion’.
+This means you pay legal fees to your conveyancing solicitor for the transaction that fell-through and then have to pay them again for the legal work on the next transaction, which will hopefully be a successful one that goes smoothly and through to ‘completion’.
 You essentially pay for your conveyancing twice.

-Rightmove reports that nearly 30% of property transactions fell-through in 2018*, which is significantly more common than most people realise.
-Some commentators also believe the current economic uncertainty and slow property market may cause this percentage to increase as buyers and sellers become more cautious and risk-averse, making them more likely to pull-out of a deal.
+Rightmove reports that nearly 30% of property transactions fall-through*, which is significantly more common than most people realise.
+Some commentators also believe Brexit negotiation uncertainty and a slower property market may cause this percentage to increase as buyers and sellers become more cautious and risk-averse, making them more likely to pull-out of a deal.

 The only way to protect yourself from the risk of paying twice for your conveyancing is to instruct a no sale, no fee conveyancing solicitor.

-Holmes & Hills Solicitors is proud to protect its conveyancing clients from paying twice by providing its No Sale, No Fee Promise as standard on conveyancing transactions**.
+Holmes & Hills Solicitors is proud to protect its conveyancing clients from paying twice by providing its hugely popular No Sale, No Fee Promise as standard on conveyancing transactions**.